RubixML/ML/README.md

 ```

 ### Robust Z Score
-A quick global anomaly Detector, Robust Z Score uses a modified Z score threshold to detect outliers within a dataset.
-The modified Z score consists of taking the median and median absolute deviation (MAD) instead of the mean and standard deviation as the former are more robust to noise than the latter.
+A quick global anomaly Detector, Robust Z Score uses a threshold to detect outliers within a Dataset.
+The modified Z score consists of taking the median and median absolute deviation (MAD) instead of the mean and standard deviation thus making the statistic more robust to training sets that may already contain outliers.

 ##### Unsupervised, Persistable